Special Experience

 Kodaiji Tantora

-Kodaiji Tantora and its head chef, Masaru Oba, offer multi-course tempura dinners that bring out the best flavors in its carefully selected ingredients, including plenty of seasonal produce.
+Opened in April 2024, Kodaiji Tantora offers multi-course tempura dinners that bring out the best flavors in its carefully selected ingredients, including plenty of seasonal produce.
 During winter, guests can indulge in a crab kaiseki course using snow crab caught under regional brands.
 Seats at the zelkova wood counter give you the chance to admire the serene courtyard garden and the chefs’ meticulous work before they serve each dish.

 Kyoto City Central Wholesale Market